Effective Date: 2021-02-02

 Your location data is used for some user features like Shoutouts, to target your questions to people within a geographic range but we do not disclose your exact location to any other user.

 In general, please be careful and responsible whenever you are online.
 Should you choose to voluntarily disclose information through the Services, such as by submitting a question to another user or by answering a question to be posted on your profile, that information can be viewed publicly and people can copy content that is posted on the Internet.
 It could also be collected and used by third parties without our or your knowledge, which may result in unsolicited messages from other individuals or third parties.
 You should not share personal information that might allow others to contact or locate you or other users, and you should think before you post.

 16. Does ASKfm share my information with third parties?

 16A.
 When and why we share your information with third parties

 - To provide you with services or products that you have requested;

-- With companies that perform services on our behalf (including both third parties and our affiliates), such as advertising providers, payment processors, providers of technical infrastructure (such as servers) or engineering or other support, order fulfillment companies, moderation companies, and e-mail service providers;
+- With companies that perform services on our behalf (including both third parties and our affiliates), such as advertising providers, advertising networks/advertising exchanges, payment processors, providers of technical infrastructure (such as servers) or engineering or other support, order fulfillment companies, moderation companies, technical services and features developers, research and analytical companies, and e-mail service providers;

 - With our affiliates for the collective benefit of our affiliates’ businesses and for operational purposes;